 - Medium – people typically spend 2 -4 hours there.

 - Large – anywhere from 3 hours to a full day.

 |1||Nimrod Fortress National Park is the most significant Crusade-era castle in Israel.
-The entire fortress complex is 420 meters in length and 150 meters in width.||Medium|
+The entire fortress complex is 420 meters long and 150 meters wide.||Medium|

-|2||Banias Nature Reserve, also known as Hermon Stream is one of the most popular Nature Reserves in Israel, and it is located at the Golan Heights.||Medium – Large (*)|
+|2||Banias Nature Reserve, also known as Hermon Stream, is one of the most famous Nature Reserves in Israel, and it is located in Golan Heights.||Medium – Large (*)|

 |3||Tel Dan Nature Reserve is located in Northern Israel, not far from Kiryat Shmona.
 This nature reserve has different things to offer.
 There is water, greenery, and archaeological findings.||Medium|